emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.16.2`: Fixed the bug, which is related to filtering vocab without definition
 -   `0.16.1`: Changed the icon of the "My Flashcards" menu
 -   `0.16.0`: Handled deprecated method `MediaQueryList.addListener()`
 -   `0.15.0`: Renamed the app